ioos/compliance-checker/README.md

 > **WARNING** The CF/ACDD checks **will access data**, so if using a remote OPeNDAP URL, please be sure the size is reasonable!

 ```
-usage: compliance-checker [-h] [--test TEST] [--criteria [{lenient,normal,strict}]]
-                          [--verbose] [--skip-checks SKIP_CHECKS]
-                          [-f {text,html,json,json_new}] [-o OUTPUT] [-V] [-l]
-                          [-d DOWNLOAD_STANDARD_NAMES]
-                          [dataset_location [dataset_location ...]]

-positional arguments:
-  dataset_location      Defines the location of the dataset to be checked.

-optional arguments:
-  -h, --help            show this help message and exit
-  --test TEST, -t TEST, --test= TEST, -t= TEST
-                        Select the Checks you want to perform.
-Defaults to
-                        'acdd' if unspecified.
-Versions of standards can be
-                        specified via `-t <test_standard>:<version>`.
-If
-                        `<version>` is omitted, or is "latest", the latest
-                        version of the test standard is used.
-  --criteria [{lenient,normal,strict}], -c [{lenient,normal,strict}]
-                        Define the criteria for the checks.
-Either Strict,
-                        Normal, or Lenient.
-Defaults to Normal.
-  --verbose, -v         Increase output.
-May be specified up to three times.
-  --skip-checks SKIP_CHECKS, -s SKIP_CHECKS
-                        Specifies tests to skip
-  -f {text,html,json,json_new}, --format {text,html,json,json_new}
-                        Output format
-  -o OUTPUT, --output OUTPUT
-                        Output filename(s)
-  -V, --version         Display the IOOS Compliance Checker version
-                        information.
-  -l, --list-tests      List the available tests
-  -d DOWNLOAD_STANDARD_NAMES, --download-standard-names DOWNLOAD_STANDARD_NAMES
-                        Specify a version of the cf standard name table to
-                        download as packaged version
-(cchecker) [badams@localhost]~/devel/compliance-checker% python cchecker.py --help
 usage: cchecker.py [-h] [--test TEST] [--criteria [{lenient,normal,strict}]]
                    [--verbose] [--skip-checks SKIP_CHECKS]
                    [-f {text,html,json,json_new}] [-o OUTPUT] [-V] [-l]